 The clitoris is a nub of spongy tissue at the front of the vagina.
+Recent research reveals that much of the clitoris is internal, having 4-inch roots that reach into the vagina.
 When sexually aroused it fills with blood, and the bundle of nerves in the tissue becomes sensitive to touch.

 Clitoral atrophy occurs when the clitoris stops responding to sexual arousal and no longer functions as it should.
 The clitoris can even disappear.
 This may be the result of a change in hormones or inadequate blood flow to the vagina and clitoris.